-- 1. Whether the Exposure Draft that was consulted on during the CRR is consistent with the recommendations contained in the Rule change proposal that was submitted to the Commission; - 2.
-The standard and extent of consultation conducted by the Panel during the Comprehensive Reliability Review (CRR) and on its Exposure Draft in particular; and - 3.
-How well the Panel addressed the issues raised by stakeholders during consultations on the CRR and its Exposure Draft, including its consideration and inclusion of additional or alternative solutions to those suggested by the Panel.
+- 1. Whether the Exposure Draft that was consulted on during the Comprehensive Reliability Review (CRR) was consistent with the recommendations contained in the Rule change proposal that was submitted to the Commission; - 2.
+The standard and extent of consultation conducted by the Panel during the CRR and on the Exposure Draft in particular; and - 3.
+How the Panel addressed the issues raised by stakeholders during consultations on the CRR and its Exposure Draft, including its consideration and inclusion of additional or alternative solutions to those suggested by the Panel.

 The Commission determined that the Panel had met the minimum requirements for a fast tracked Rule making process under Section 96A of the NEL and approved the Panel's request for fast track.
+A summary of the Panel's consultation process during the CRR can be found in Appendix B.